-The second contribution is to apply the proposed methodology to evaluate the effect of the peers intervention HCV patient case-finding in England.
-Our analyses provide valuable insights regarding the effectiveness of this intervention, which we believe have implications for similar interventions in the future.
+The second contribution is the application of the proposed methodology to evaluate the effect of the peers intervention on case-finding of HCV-infected individuals in England.
+Our analyses provide invaluable insights on the effectiveness of this intervention, which we believe have implications for similar interventions in the future.
 We compare the results obtained through our method with results obtained through a state-of-the art counterfactual imputation factor analysis model \cite{nethery_integrated_2023, samartsidis_bayesian_2024}.

-The remainder of this paper is organised as follows.
-In Section \ref{sec:Application}, we provide some background on the intervention, describe our data sources and list the epidemiological questions of interest.
-In Section \ref{sec:BMCM}, we develop a methodology that can be used to address these questions.
-Section \ref{sec:Results} presents the results that we obtained.
+The remainder of this paper is organised as follows: In Section \ref{sec:Application}, we provide some background on the intervention, describe our data sources and list the epidemiological questions of interest.
+In Section \ref{sec:BMCM}, we develop a methodology that can be used to evaluate the peers intervention.
+In Section \ref{sec:Results}, we presents the evalution results.
 Finally, in Section \ref{sec:Discussion3} we conclude with a discussion and list some possible directions for future research.
 The Supplementary Material contains additional implementation details, results, and a simulation study.
 Replication code is available at \url{https://github.com/constantin-schmidt/HCV_peers.git} including an R script showing how to implement our copula based approach to account for uncertainty regarding the joint distribution of potential outcomes for a generic model.